Grisignano di Zocco

 Grisignano di Zocco is a town in the province of Vicenza, Veneto, Italy.
 It is south of E70.

 It is an important traffic node because of the local highway junction, that allows businesses within a 10 mi radius access to the Autostrada A4, the main highway in Northern Italy crossing it west to east.

 It is also famous for the "Fiera del Soco", a centuries-old fair.

 Sports

-The Motorsports team Prema Racing is based out of Grisignano di Zocco.
+Prema Racing, also known as Prema Powerteam, is based here.
+It is a racing team competing in Formula 2, Formula 3, Formula 4 and the WEC.
+It was founded in 1983 by Angelo Rosin and Giorgio Piccolo.
+In recent years, the team has been one of the most successful in the junior single-seater categories.

+Real Grisignano competes in the FIGC women's futsal championship in Serie A.